 File Browser application, available in Jolla Store, helps you to investigate the contents of the memory and to move files and folders around.
 This app is especially useful in case of moving data between the device's "Mass storage" and a memory card (SD card).

 The permanent memory of a Sailfish OS device, or storage space, that is available for the user, is called "Home" in FileBrowser.
 It appears as "Mass storage" under Sailfish device on computers.
 In Linux notation the Mass storage is located in folder

 After launching File Browser it presents the contents of Home directory, or actually the contents of the storage area of the default user "Nemo" (see the picture below) inside Home.
 The name of default user is, however, "Defaultuser" on devices to which Sailfish OS version 3.4.0 or later has been flashed.
 From this folder it is possible to move anywhere in the whole file system.
 Tap a folder name to see inside it.
 Flick right to move upwards in the folder hierarchy.

 Furthermore, it is possible to view the memory card which appears as "SD Card" under Sailfish device on Windows computers.
 In Linux notation the memory card resides in folder

-/media/sdcard/XXXX-YYYY, where "XXXX-YYYY" is a variable card specific identification code.
+/media/sdcard/<uuid>, where "<uuid>" is a unique card specific identification code.
 You can see the code of your card by tapping the shortcut "SD Card" - see chapter "Shortcuts to main entities in the memory" below.

 .config), and if the folders shall be shown at the top of the list.

 2 Shortcuts to main entities in the memory

 All file/folder views have the name of the current folder near the top right corner of the display.
 By tapping that name the app presents shortcuts to four crucial locations in the file system:

 - Home: explained in "Introduction" above - the area of user "nemo"

 - Android Storage: Android apps keep their data in here.
 A subfolder of Home.